hanatos/vkdt/src/pipe/modules/coltgt/readme.md

-pixels, as well as an average 0.5 row. if your monitor gamma is set correctly and the colour profile is correct, these two should look the same if viewed at 100% zoom from some distance. sometimes it's necessary to move the window around a bit to avoid resampling issues.
+pixels, as well as an average 0.5 row. if your monitor gamma is set correctly and the colour profile is correct, these two should look the same if viewed at 100% zoom from some distance. sometimes it's necessary to move the window around a bit to avoid resampling issues. also make sure you don't use *fractional scaling* in your compositor, leave the content scale factor at integer values.

 ![colour target](coltgt.jpg)